 - Before you can submit an application, you will go through an advisory procedure.
 You can request this procedure through the quick scan as described on the FBK page.
 Our advisor will then contact you and begin the advisory procedure.

-- You can submit your final subsidy application once you have gone through the advisory procedure.
+- You can submit your final subsidy application once you have gone through the advisory procedure and have received an advice from our advisor.
 Download the application form.

-1. Annex Ia Project proposal Project A+B (doc) or Annex Ib Project proposal Project B (doc) (please include extra documents as mentioned in the Annex)
+2. Annex Ia Project proposal Project A+B (doc) - please include extra documents as mentioned in the Annex in seperate files

 The person responsible for submitting the application on behalf of the partnership (the main applicant) bears responsibility to the Ministry of Foreign Affairs.